HMS Brecon (M29)

-HMS Brecon was a Hunt-class mine countermeasures vessel that served with the Royal Navy.
+HMS Brecon is a Hunt-class mine countermeasures vessel that served with the Royal Navy in the mine warfare role and since 2008 is employed as a non-commissioned static training ship at HMS Raleigh.
 Her pennant number was M29.

 Service

 Brecon was built at Vosper Thornycroft, the lead yard for the Hunt class.
 She was launched by the Duchess of Kent and commissioned on 18 December 1979.
 She saw service in the aftermath of the Falklands War (1982) and the Gulf War of 1991.
 In 1998 she was assigned to the Northern Ireland Squadron.
 She acted as guardship to the tall ships race when it visited Greenock in 1999.

 Brecon was the first Royal Navy vessel to be commanded by a woman.
 Lieutenant Charlotte "Charlie" Atkinson became her commanding officer in January 2004.
 Atkinson was the only woman among the 45-strong crew of the ship.
 Her historic appointment came 14 years after the Royal Navy first began admitting female officers on equal terms with men.

 Brecon's assignment to the Northern Ireland Squadron required modifications from her traditional minesweeping duties to become a fully capable patrol platform.
 This included the addition of rigid-hulled inflatable boats and embarkation of a 10-strong Royal Marine boarding team.